Mark Rutte: Party leadership election

 After the resignation of Jozias van Aartsen and a loss in the 2006 Dutch municipal election, the VVD held an internal election for a new Lead Candidate, in which Rutte competed against Rita Verdonk and Jelleke Veenendaal.
 On 31 May 2006, it was announced that Mark Rutte would be the next lijsttrekker of the VVD.
 He was elected by 51.5% of party members.
-Rutte's candidacy was backed by the VVD leadership, including the party board, and many prominent politicians such as Frank de Grave, former minister of Defence, Ivo Opstelten, the mayor of Rotterdam and Ed Nijpels, the Queen's Commissioner of Friesland.
-The Youth Organisation Freedom and Democracy, the VVD's youth wing of which Rutte had previously been chair, also backed him.
-During the elections he promised "to make the People's Party for Freedom and Democracy a party for everyone and not just of the elite".

 2006 general election

 For the 2006 general election, the VVD campaign with Rutte as leader did not get off to a good start; he received criticism from within his own party.
 Rutte was said to be overshadowed by his own party members Rita Verdonk and Gerrit Zalm, as well as being unable to penetrate between Wouter Bos and Jan Peter Balkenende, who were generally seen as the prime candidates to become the next prime minister.
 On 27 November, it became known that Rita Verdonk, who generally held a more populist view on politics, managed to obtain more votes than Mark Rutte; he obtained 553,200 votes against Verdonk's 620,555.
-After repeated criticisms by Verdonk on VVD policy, Rutte expelled her from the party's parliamentary faction on 13 September 2007.
+After repeated criticisms by Verdonk on VVD policy, Rutte expelled her from the party's parliamentary group on 13 September 2007.

 2010 general election

 In the 2010 general election, Rutte was once again the lead candidate for the VVD.
 It won 31 seats and, for the first time ever, became the largest party in the House of Representatives.
 The lengthy 2010 cabinet formation followed, with several personalities succeeding each other, being appointed by Queen Beatrix in order to find out what coalition could be formed.
 Efforts to form a broad spectrum coalition between the VVD, CDA and PvdA failed.
-Instead, the only possibility appeared to be a centre-right coalition of liberals and Christian Democrats (CDA), with the outside support of the Party for Freedom (PVV), led by Geert Wilders.
+Instead, the only possibility appeared to be a centre-right coalition of liberals and the Christian Democratic Appeal (CDA), with the outside support of the Party for Freedom (PVV), led by Geert Wilders.